Rumana Molla

 Rumana Molla is an American-Belgian actress who is based in Belgium and India and works predominantly in Indian cinema.

 Early life and career

-Molla was born in West Virginia to Bengali parents and grew up in Brussels, Belgium.
+Molla was born in West Virginia to Indian Bengali parents and grew up in Brussels, Belgium.
 She made her Bollywood debut in the movies Ek Villain and Pyaar Ka Punchnama 2.
-She also starred in Indian web series Dev DD and the sports drama based on cricket Game of the Sexe in 2021.
+She also starred in Indian web series Dev DD and the sports drama based on cricket Game of the Sexes in 2021.

 Molla is also a part of the governance team of the European Haemophilia Consortium.